 In my view, train travel is usually one of the best ways to see a country: its landscapes, its backyards, and of course its people.
 Despite guesthouses and hotels trying to promote private drivers and advising us not to take the bus andtrain regularly during the trip, train travel in Sri Lanka is one of my fondest memories.

-Colombo to Habarana
+Colombo to Habarana by Train

 For this journey, I was headed to Sigiriya, in the heart of Sri Lanka.
 Habarana was the closest train station, about a twenty minute drive from Sigiriya itself.